Welcome To FloodChat (v1)

 Quick Answers To Your Flooding Questions

-FloodChat is a free new chatbot to help NYC renters with flooding to answer questions quickly and in many languages.
+FloodChat is a free new chatbot to help NYC renters with flooding.
+FloodChat was built with support from Rebuild By Design and the Rainproof NYC program.

 Want To Test It Out?